mesosphere/marathon/docs/docs/rest-api.md

 Register a callback URL as an event subscriber.

-_NOTE: To activate this endpoint, you need to startup Marathon with `--event_subscriber http_callback`_
+NOTE: To activate this endpoint, you need to startup Marathon with `--event_subscriber http_callback`.

 **Request:**